EpistasisLab/Aliro/README.md

 	- create the directory - /share/devel/Gp
 	- request an account on sarlacc if you don't already have one
  	- clone the repository from  git@sarlacc.pmacs.upenn.edu:svitale/Gp.git
-	- You may choose to run FGLab within a docker container (easiest to get up and running) or locally (easiest for Windows users) or mixed (easiest for development)
+	- You may choose to run FGLab within a docker container (easiest to get up and running) or locally (easiest for Windows users) or both (easiest for development)

 2. **Perform Local Install**
-	- Install Node.js
 	- Install MongoDB
 	- change directories to /share/devel/Gp/dockers/lab/files
 	- extract the contents of mongodump.tgz into /share/devel/Gp/dockers/lab/files/dump